-Please watch this short video, where Cheryl Ryan Chan shares a story of becoming a member of a Circle for a former PCPP client!
+Please watch this short video, where Cheryl Ryan Chan shares a story of becoming a member of a Circle for a client!

 Circles of Support, also known as Relationship Circles or Circles of Friends, are the most critical element to the sustainability of a person-centered plan.

-Many of the people we work with have parents or family caregivers who still participate in decision-making for the person receiving the plan.
-They are very worried about this concept, and we often have to gently ease people into understanding why it’s so important.
-We start by letting people know we understand their fears; our partners are all parents and family members and support professionals of people representing a wide variety of areas of lifelong need.
+Many of the people I work with have parents or family caregivers who still participate in decision-making for the person receiving the plan.
+They are very worried about this concept, and I often have to gently ease people into understanding why it’s so important.
+I start by letting people know I understand their fears because I am also a parent.

-One of the biggest messages we give is to remember who the plan is for.
+One of the biggest messages I give is to remember who the Circle is for.
 It’s for the person we love.
-The same goes for the Circle of Support.
 The Circle is meant to ease many of the fears we just listed.
 If we use the time we have now to develop the Circle for our loved one, and to teach the Circle members about all the things that are important to and for the person, then we can begin to feel like they will be cared for when we are no longer able.